edwardquarm/onnx-convert-and-deploy/README.md

 ---

-## LIGHTGBM DEPLOYMENT TO KSERVE
+## LIGHTGBM ONNX DEPLOYMENT TO KSERVE

-Deploy the LightGBM model to KServe using the following example template:
+Deploy the converted lightgbm model to KServe using the following example template:

 ```yaml
 apiVersion: serving.kserve.io/v1beta1